xAtishayx/Impressions/README.md

 # Impressions
-A unique concept of making CLI based app by using C language of our college fest 'Impressions'
+A CLI based application written in C.

 # List of Data Structure Used